telerik/kendo-ui-core/docs/framework/mvvm/bindings/source.md

 ---
 title: Source
-page_title: Source Binding in Model View ViewModel | Kendo UI Documentation
+page_title: Source | Kendo UI MVVM
-description: How to use source binding in Kendo UI MVVM to set the HTML5 content of the target element by rendering a Kendo template with a View-Model value.
+description: "Learn how to use source binding in Kendo UI MVVM to set the HTML5 content of the target element by rendering a Kendo UI template with a View-Model value."
+slug: sourceblebinding_mvvm_kendoui
 ---

-# Source binding
+# Source Binding

-The `source` binding sets the HTML content of the target element by rendering a Kendo template with a View-Model value.
-If the View-Model value changes the HTML content of the target element will be updated.
+The [Kendo UI Source (`source`) binding](http://demos.telerik.com/kendo-ui/mvvm/source) sets the HTML content of the target element by rendering a Kendo UI template with a View-Model value.
+If the View-Model value changes, the HTML content of the target element is updated.

 The template is specified by the `data-template` attribute of the element.
-The value of that attribute should be the value of the `id` of an existing `script` element which defines the Kendo template.
-If a template is not specified a default template will be used depending on element tag name.
+The value of that attribute should be the value of the `id` of an existing `script` element which defines the Kendo UI template.
+If a template is not specified, a default template is used depending on the element tag name.

+> **Important**
+>
-> *Important*: `Source` binding does not support nesting widgets with source binding, e.g. `treeview` with source binding to the view model.
-The nested widgets will trigger **source change**, which will force the root source binging to re-render its content, leading to infinitive loops.
-The proper way to nest widgets with source is to use `data-source` attribute [demo]({% slug howto_rendermultipleusing_htmlsourcebinding_mvvm_treeview %}).
+> The `source` binding does not support nesting widgets with source binding such as `treeview` with source binding to the view model.
+The nested widgets trigger a source change, which forces the root source binging to re-render its content, leading to infinitive loops.
+The proper way to nest widgets with source is to use the `data-source` attribute[demo]({% slug howto_rendermultipleusing_htmlsourcebinding_mvvm_treeview %}).

-## Source binding to array
+## Source Binding to Array

+### Source Binding to Root Elements

-When the View-Model value is an array the `source` binding will iterate all array items and render the template.
-The accumulated output of the template will be set as the HTML content of the target element.
-The context inside the template will be the current array item.
+When the View-Model value is an array, the `source` binding iterates all array items and renders the template.
+The accumulated output of the template is set as the HTML content of the target element.
+The context inside the template is the current array item.

-Adding or removing items from the array will update the HTML contents of the target element.
+Adding or removing items from the array updates the HTML contents of the target element.

+> **Important**
+>
-> *Important:* A single root element should be used in the template when binding to an array.
-Having two first level DOM elements will result in an erratic behavior.
+> A single root element should be used in the template when binding to an array.
+Having two first-level DOM elements is going to result in an erratic behavior.

-### Correct: template with a single root element
+The example below is a correct instance of a template with a single root element.

+###### Example

     <ul data-template="ul-template" data-bind="source: products">
     </ul>
     <script id="ul-template" type="text/x-kendo-template">